queendevelopers/initial-project-module/README.md

 ### Instructions
 1) Router
-- Using [auto_route] (https://pub.dev/packages/auto_route) takes flutter navigation to one step further on authenticating.
+- Using [auto_route](https://pub.dev/packages/auto_route) takes flutter navigation to one step further on authenticating.
- Usage: Register the page inside `lib/core/routes/app_router.dart` enable guards if needed (can be custom logic with custom class).
+ Usage: Register the page inside `lib/core/routes/app_router` enable guards if needed (can be custom logic with custom class).
  For example look at `core/routes/auth_guard` onNavigation override method, where it can write custom login & navigate to different page from here this keeps navigation business logic in it's own way, maintains project clean architecture.
  Don\'t forget to run the build_runner command. ^_^